California's Great America: Park areas

+Redwood Amphitheater, also called Great America Amphitheater, is 10,000 person outdoor venue at Great America in Santa Clara, California.

 The park is divided into several themed areas, laid out along an oval pathway nicknamed the "Duell Loop", which the park's designer, Randall Duell, had incorporated into several theme parks, including the Six Flags Great America sister park in Gurnee.
 This allows all areas of the park to be serviced from a central corridor, while visitors can experience the entire park by completing a single lap around it.
 In aerial photographs, the central service corridor in the Santa Clara park is visible as a straight road running almost directly north–south, terminating under the Patriot roller coaster.
 At the park's opening in 1976, there were five themed areas: